Arakan Expeditions: Hopkinson Expedition

 In 1847, responding to a series of raids from the Maras, Lieutenant Henry Hopkinson and Lieutenant Sanders took an escort of native infantry via the Kaladine river.
 The Maras had successfully raided villages of some Chakma tribes and the Phru.
 The British believed that a response from the Arakan frontier would be easier and convenient than an expedition from the Chittagong frontier.
 The goal was to push Arakan frontier border posts deeper into the Southern Lushai Hills for more effective control over the Mara tribes and their raiding routes.
 Hopkinson was granted a force consisting of 50 sepoys and 122 non-commissioned Europeana dn Indian soldiers.
 Hopkinson moved up the hills on 24 December.
 Along the way, Hopkinson encountered hostile Khumi villages which fired upon the force.
 He also encountered the Anoo which cooperated with him.
 Following this he passed through further Khumi villages under the control of the British.
 Hopkinson established contacts with the villages and formed alliances on behalf of the British and retired due to the issue fo facing more uncivilised Khumi villages along the path.
-Immedaitely following the return of the force, the Mara began to act hostile towards the newly allied villages of the British.
+Immediately following the return of the force, the Mara began to act hostile towards the newly allied villages of the British.
 By 1849, raids by the Maras resumed.
 By this time, Phayre who was now commissioner of Arakan, preferred a punitive expedition rather than further frontier outposts.
 The issue dragged on until 1854 in which the government of India issued the order to contact the Maras and form alliances with them.
 However, according the expedition was difficult owing to issues such as food supply and drinking water.
 The jungles of the Lushai Hills were considered impenetrable with many insects and diseases spreading among troops.
 In retaliation, the Maras raided villages assumed to be aiding the expeditionary force.
 As a result, Hopkinson and Sanders retreated without any success.

 Hopkinson based on his experiences did not believe it would be simple to contact the Maras in their difficult territory.
 Furthermore, the Mara tribes were disunited and would not stop all possible raids if relations with one or few were established.
 Hopkinson thus preferred to invade the Maras and confederate them into one administrative entity allied to the British.

 Captain Hopkinson, in a report in 1856, described that the Lushai Hills and their inhabitants were considered one of the most impracticable and unable to be occupied to deal with.
 Multiple attempts were made for negotiations by humanizing, winning the confidence of chiefs and coordinating policy.
 In sixteen years as Commissioner of the Arakan Hill Tracts, Hopkinson considered the dealings with the Maras and Lushais as unprogressable.
 Hopkinson would suggest that superintendency and annexation would be the most practical solution to check the propensity of the raiding tribes.
 In the case of failure to annex the tribes, Hopkinson suggested that the British withdraw from any future interactions and circumvent their ability to raid their subjects.